Motion Deblurring with an Adaptive Network

 \begin{small}

 \end{small}

-which is a 2D infinite impulse response (IIR) model, whose recursive expansion would eventually lead to an expression which contains values from only the blurred image and the kernel.

-The dependence of $\mathbf{I}[x,y]$ on a large number of locations in $\mathbf{B}$ shows that the deconvolution process requires infinite signal information.
-If we assume that the boundary of the image contains zeros, eq. \ref{iir} is equivalent to applying an inverse filter to $\mathbf{B}$.
+The dependence of $I[x,y]$ on a large number of locations in $B$ shows that the deconvolution process requires infinite signal information.
+If we assume that the boundary of the image is zero, eq. \ref{iir} is equivalent to applying an inverse filter to $B$.
 As visualized in \cite{zhang2018dynamic}, the non-zero region of such an inverse deblurring filter is typically much larger than the blur kernel.
-Thus, if we use a CNN to model the process, a large receptive field should be considered to cover all the pixel positions that are necessary for deblurring.
-Eq. \ref{iir} also shows that only a few coefficients (which are $\mathbf{K}[m,n]$ for $m,n \in [-M/2,M/2]$) need to be estimated by the deblurring model, provided we can find an appropriate model with large enough receptive field.
+Thus, if we use a CNN to model the process, a large receptive field should be considered to cover the pixel positions that are necessary for deblurring.
+Eq. \ref{iir} also shows that only a few coefficients (which are $K[m,n]$ for $m,n \in [-M/2,M/2]$) need to be estimated by the deblurring model, provided we can find an appropriate operation to cover a large enough receptive field.

-For this theoretical analysis, we will temporarily assume that the motion blur kernel $K$ is linear (as assumed in prior deblurring works \cite{sun2015learning,gong2017motion}).
-Now, consider an image $\mathbf{B}$ which is affected by motion blur in the horizontal direction (without loss of generality), implying $\mathbf{K}[m,n]=0$ for $m \neq 0$ (non-zero values present only in the middle row of the kernel).
-For this case, eq. \ref{iir} translates to
+For this theoretical analysis, we will temporarily assume that the motion blur kernel $K$ is linear (assumption used in few prior deblurring works \cite{sun2015learning,gong2017motion}).
+Now, consider an image $B$ which is affected by motion blur in the horizontal direction (without loss of generality), implying $K[m,n]=0$ for $m \neq 0$ (non-zero values present only in the middle row of the kernel).
+For such a case, eq. \ref{iir} translates to

-We observe that for this case, $\mathbf{I}[x,y]$ can be expressed as a function of only one row of pixels in the blurred image $\mathbf{B}$, which implies that for a horizontal blur kernel, the deblurring filter is also purely horizontal.
-We use this observation to state a hypothesis that holds for any motion blur kernel: ``Deblurring filters are directional/asymmetric in shape''.
-The reason behind this is the well known inherently directional nature of motion blur kernels.
+It can be seen that for this case, $I[x,y]$ can be expressed as a function of only one row of pixels in the blurred image $B$, which implies that for a horizontal blur kernel, the deblurring filter is also purely horizontal.
+We use this observation to state a hypothesis that holds for any motion blur kernel: ``Deblurrig filters are directional/asymmetric in shape''.
+This is because motion blur kernels are known to be inherently directional.
 Such an operation can be efficiently learnt by a CNN with adaptive and asymmetric filters and this forms the basis for our work.
-Next, we describe our proposed network in detail.